Solomon-Guo/AWS-whitepaper/AWS-Storage_options_note.md

 - Static data or web content: use S3

+##EC2 instance store volumes
+- also called ephemeral(short life) drivers, provide temporary block-level storage for many instance tupes.
+- perconfigured and pre-attached block of disk storage
+- varies by EC2 instance type
+- large instances tend to provide both more and larger instance store volumes
+- some instance types only EBS storage only(t1)
+- in addition, the storage-optimized EC2 instance family provides special-purpose instance storage targeted to specific use cases
+    - HI1 provide very fast solid-state drive(SSD)-backed instance for over 120,000 random read IOPS, and are optimized for very high random I/O performance and low cost per IOPS
+    - HS1 for very high storage density, low storage cost, and high storage density, low storage cost, and high sequential I/O performance.

+###Ideal Usage Patterns###
+- local instace store volumes are ideal for temporary storage of inforomation that is continually changing
+    - buffers
+    - caches
+    - scratch data
+    - other temporary content
+    - data replicated across a fleet of instances, such as a load-balanced pool of web server
+    - boot device
+- cannot be detached or attached to another instance
+- High I/O instances provide instance store volumes backed by SSD, and are ideally suited for many high performance database workloads

+###Performance###
+- non-SSD-based instance store works like physical hard disk
+- To increase aggregate IOPS, or to improve sequential disk throughput, multiple volumes can be grouped together using RAID 0 ( disk striping) software.
+- High I/O Instances 10K to 100K low-latency, random 4KB random IOPS
+- High Storage Instances delivering 2.6GB/sec of sequential read and write performance when using a block size of 2MB

+###Durability and Availability###
+- EC2 lical instance store volumes are _not intended to be used as durable disk storage._
+- persists only during the lilfe of the associate EC2 instance
+- data on instance store volumes is _persistent across orderly instance reboot_
+- stopped, re-started, terminates, or fails, all data on the instance store volumes is _LOST_.

+###Cost Model
+- any local instance store volumes, if the instance tupe provides them
+- no additional charge for data storage on local instance store volumes
+- data transferred to and from EC2 instance store volumes from other AZ or outside of an EV2 region may incur data transfer charge(In or out AZ/Region may charge)

+###Scalability and Elasticity
+- number and storage capacity of EC2 local instance store volumes are fixed and defined by the instance type
+- you can't increase or decrease the number of instance store volumes on a single EC2 instance
+- use S3 or EBS

+###Interfaces
+- no separate management API for EC2 instance store volume
+- using the block device mapping feature of the EC2 API and Console
+- cannot create or destroy, but can control whether or not they are exposed to the instance, and what device name is used
+- no separate management API for instance store volumes
+- like EBS volume, like local hard disk

+###Anti-Patterns
+- persistent storage
+- relational database storage
+- shared storage: dedicated to a single EC2 instance, and cannot be shared with other systems or users
+- Snapshots

 ##AWS Import/Export
 accelerates moving large amounts of data into and out of AWS using portable storage devices for transport.